|

 spilling on to passing couplets

-pas de deus, a ballet of movement
+pas de deus, a ballet

 whetted by the love of those above.